University of Leeds Responsible Research Metrics Statement

 Staff Recruitment, Performance Assessment, Probation and Promotion

 The use of research metrics in researcher assessment should adhere to the seven guiding principles above.
 It should be an open process, declared in advance and enable those evaluated to verify data and analysis.
 Assessment of individual researchers will be based on a qualitative judgement of their portfolio, including: their outputs, impact and wider contribution to their field.
 When research metrics are used, they will be normalised to account for variation by field in publication and citation practices.
+For more information read the Sway on Using metrics responsibly: recruitment and promotion panels.

 Where to publish